qwbarch/nix-config/README.md

 ## Running the home manager build

-You will now have i3-gaps installed with the default settings.
+You will now have i3-gaps installed.
+A prompt will ask if you'd like to generate a new config.
-On launch, i3 should ask if you want to use the ``windows`` or ``alt`` key as your default ``modifier key``.
+Simply press ``esc`` to use the default settings.

-After selecting your modifier key, press the following keys to open a terminal window:
+Next, open up terminal using the following hotkeys:
 ```
-{modifier_key} + enter
+windows key + enter
 ```

 Before you run the home manager build, I recommend deleting the configuration files your system comes with by default.